Yale Center for Research Computing (YCRC) HPC Policies

 - Facilities, Equipment, and Other Resources

-The Yale Center for Research Computing (YCRC) is a component of the Provost’s Office, reporting jointly to the Vice Provost for Research, the Deputy Dean for Academic & Scientific Affairs at the Yale School of Medicine, and the university’s Chief Information Officer.
-It advances research at Yale by administering a sustainable state-of-the-art computational infrastructure, providing technology services, and facilitating an interdisciplinary approach to the development and application of advanced computing and data processing technology throughout the research community.
+The Yale Center for Research Computing (YCRC) advances research at Yale by administering a state-of-the-art cyberinfrastructure, providing sustainable research services, and facilitating an interdisciplinary approach to the development and application of advanced computing and data processing technology throughout the research community.